YousufSM/Analysisng_Stack_Overflow_Interaction_Network/README.md

 Since this was just my second project, there may be a possibility of inefficient codes/results.

+Data for the analysis has been taken from [SNAP website](http://snap.stanford.edu/data/sx-stackoverflow.html) and it consist of 4 DBs, namely, *comments to answers, comments to questions, answer to questions and a master DB* which the compilation of is former 3 DBs.
+Data consist of 7.6 years of user interaction on Stackoverflow.com.

 Note: Since the project was a group work, I have only included my part of the project with due academic permission.